krishNA2000000/C-Programs/README.md

     return 0;
 }
+xplanation of the Program
+Header File:

+#include <stdio.h>: Includes the standard input/output library needed for using printf().

+Main Function:

+int main(): Entry point of the C program.

+Variable Declaration:

+int i;: Declares an integer variable i used in the loop.

+Printing Message:

+printf("Even numbers from 1 to 100:\n");: Displays a message before printing the numbers.

+Loop to Print Even Numbers:

+for (i = 2; i <= 100; i += 2): Starts from 2, increases by 2 each time (ensures only even numbers).

+The loop continues as long as i is less than or equal to 100.

+Print Statement Inside Loop:

+printf("%d ", i);: Prints the current even number followed by a space.

+New Line After Loop:

+printf("\n");: Moves the cursor to a new line after printing all even numbers.

+Return Statement:

+return 0;: Indicates successful execution of the program.

 // write a program that requests two float type numbers from the user and then divides the first number by the second and display the result along with the numbers.
 #include<stdio.h>